kubernetes/ingress-nginx/examples/health-checks/gce/README.md

 A few points to note:
 * The readiness probe must be exposed on the port matching the `servicePort` specified in the Ingress
-* The readiness probe cannot have special requirements, like headers or HTTPS
+* The readiness probe cannot have special requirements like headers
 * The probe timeouts are translated to GCE health check timeouts
 * You must create the pods backing the endpoints with the given readiness probe.
 This *will not* work if you update the replication controller with a different readiness probe.